Dissipative Landau-Zener tunneling in the crossover regime from weak to strong environment coupling: Methods

 \subsection{Master equation simulation}

-The master equation simulations were performed using HOQST, a Julia package for open system dynamics with time-dependent Hamiltonians~\cite{chen_2020_hoqsthamiltonianopen}.
+The master equation simulations were performed using HOQST, a Julia package for open-system dynamics with time-dependent Hamiltonians~\cite{chen_2022_hamiltonianopenquantum}.
 The simulation takes the qubit Hamiltonian in Eq.~(\ref{eq:QubitHam}), with $I_p, \Delta$ given by the circuit model.
 The qubit-bath interaction considered is

 where $\sigma_z$ acts on the qubit and $Q$ acts on the environment degrees of freedom which causes the qubit $z$ loop flux noise.